 1. What Problem Will You Be Solving?

-It is crucial to be able to research and find out what kind of problems your membership site can solve for your audience.
-If you are not targeting any problems, you are going to end up stuck and unable to make your business grow.
+It important to research and find out what kind of problems your membership site can solve for your audience.
+If you focus on solving one main problem for your members, you make things easier in the setup process of your site and stand a higher chance of helping your business grow.
 Do your research and find out what kind of problems you can fix for your audience.

-If you don’t work on this before you decide things like your business name or logo, you are going to find it very difficult to reach an audience that is going to convert.
+Learning exactly what problem you aim to solve before you decide things like your business name or logo, will make it much easier to reach an audience that is going to convert.

 Some people feel like the biggest problem they have with their membership site is that they don’t have enough returning customers.
 This is the reason why you need to make sure that your website solves a problem that your clients will need to solve on a constant basis.